 4. Heat a skillet with coconut oil or coconut oil spray.
 Use a 1/4 cup measuring cup to scoop up the batter and pour into the pan.

-5. Let cook until you start to see little bubbles forming on the side and then flip.
+5. Let cook on the griddle or pan until you start to see little bubbles forming on the side and then flip.
 Repeat with remaining batter.